The housing lottery is for returning students only. If you are a first-year student, please visit our first-year

 Each student will be assigned a cohort number.
 There will be 3 cohorts per day: 9 AM, 12 PM, and 3 PM.
 If you do not participate in the lottery during your allotted timespan, you will continue to be able to log into the Housing Portal and participate in the lottery for the remainder of the process.
 Students will be placed in cohorts of 25 - 30 people (depending on how many students participate in the lottery).
 Those who participate in the theme and language house lotteries will have smaller, separate cohorts.

 Room placements for continuing students are determined using a lottery system and by application for rooms in theme communities and language houses.
 While we cannot guarantee on-campus housing for all continuing students, we attempt to meet requests fairly.

 To live in on-campus housing, students must sign a contract for the upcoming academic year.
 It is important that students read and understand this legal, binding document.

 Each student will sign the contract electronically when they select a room in the lottery, but we recommend you review the housing contract before the lottery.
 The housing contracts will be available by mid-March from the Residence Life office and online.

 Once I select a room and sign the contract, can I break it?

-If students inform our office by email by May 1, they will be free from any contractual obligation.
+If students have cancelled their application in the Housing Portal by May 1, they will be free from any contractual obligation.
 If you have not cancelled by May 1, you will be obligated to fulfill your contract and live on campus for the following full academic year.
 (More information is available in the contract).
 If you wish to break your housing contract after May 1, you must file a petition that is subject to approval.
 More information about petitioning to terminate a room and/or board contract may be found on this residence life webpage.